I Love You Love Me Love

-"I Love You Love Me Love" is a song by English glam rock singer Gary Glitter.
+"I Love You Love Me Love" is a song by the English glam rock singer Gary Glitter.
 Written by Glitter with Mike Leander and produced by Leander (unusually in monophonic sound), "I Love You Love Me Love" was Glitter's second number-one single on the UK Singles Chart, spending four weeks at the top of the chart in November 1973, and establishing itself as one of the top 10 best-selling singles of 1973 in the UK.
 It reached No. 2 in both Ireland and Australia.